natebarksdale/natebarksdale.github.io/src/content/blog/2023-02-15-what-is-emergence.md

 slug: what-is-emergence
 featured: False
 draft: False
 description: Explore the fascinating concept of emergence, where simple elements unfold into complex systems, from galaxies to societies.
-Delve into the debate between weak and strong emergence, revealing the mysteries of existence.
 emoji: 🌀
 tags:
   - 🦠 Biology